Why You Cannot Please Everyone and Make Money, Too

 That’s life with gift baskets and any other endeavor you choose, and that’s fine because you don’t want the person who called me to call you.
 See the experience not as a lost sale but as less stress, fatigue, and dissatisfaction.

 It’s okay not to please everyone.
-The owners of wildly-profitable businesses know this, and now that you know, go and focus on the 97 percent of people who make you money.
+The owners of wildly-profitable businesses know this.
+Now that you know, go and focus on the 97 people who value your expertise.